 There are a number of resources that can help you plan including a community emergency plan toolkit, a 10 step guide on how to develop a community emergency plan and a community emergency plan template.

-If you would like an emergency planning officer to attend one of your council meetings to do a short presentation on emergency planning and the benefits of adopting a community response plan please submit an online enquiry in our Contact us section.
+If you would like an emergency planning officer to attend one of your council meetings to do a short presentation on emergency planning and the benefits of adopting a community response plan please contact us.
 We would particularly welcome discussing arrangements that could be put in place for dealing with flooding situations in known flood risk areas.

 Once you have completed your plan, please send a copy to the emergency planning team, using the contact details below, so that in the event of an emergency the team could make contact with your town/village.